latex3/babel/README.md

          #111).
        * Allow access to some features in `ini` files even with `ldf` ones.
+       * Tool to create ldf files with a (more or less) GUI.
+       * Captions for Sinhala (thanks to Nisal D Bandara).
        * Fixes:
          - Not really a fix, but I started working on `picture` with bidi in lua.